NVC (Nonviolent Communication) in Miami

 Deep Listening, Respectful Speech

-This group is unique among the Miami support groups available today.
-The NVC Nonviolent Communication group focuses on giving the gifts of empathy and understanding to anyone present who is in need.
-The entire group practices the meditative stillness of mind and focused openness of heart--the hallmarks of compassionate communication.
-That way, all present can be a compassionate witness of the speaker's feelings and needs.
-This is done without judgment, evaluation, diagnosis, criticism or blame.
+This group was unique among the Miami support groups available today.
+The NVC Nonviolent Communication group focused on giving the gifts of empathy and understanding to anyone present who was in need.
+The entire group practiced the meditative stillness of mind and focused openness of heart--the hallmarks of compassionate communication.
+That way, all present could be a compassionate witness of the speaker's feelings and needs.
+This was done without judgment, evaluation, diagnosis, criticism or blame.
 "Appreciative Inquiry" questions might be asked to help someone get clarity.

 "I see NVC as a pure language of love.
 Reading Marshall Rosenberg's book was a wonderful eye opener--it showed me how I'd learned from my culture to perceive and speak in non-compassionate ways.
 Practicing the language of compassion was challenging, but with help from the NVC Nonviolent Communication practice group, I began to make significant changes in my everyday communication.
 The greatest gift comes from the quality of my relationships resulting especially from Steve's help and understanding.
 He is compassionate and truly models NVC clearly and effectively.
 I feel grateful for his inspired coaching, and to the Miami practice group for all their support.
 I feel very excited and hopeful when I witness the highly developed skills of people who have been practicing NVC longer than I."

 -- Dr. Robert E. Walsh, Walsh Wellness Center Fort Lauderdale, Florida